gizipp/robot/README.md

 robot.command("REPORT") -> to report the location status of the robot

-4. Test the robot with some cases.
-Open robot_spec.rb and add some test case.
+Test the robot with some cases.
 To add run default test case run this command :

 spec rspec robot_spec.rb

+For more test case, ppen robot_spec.rb and add some test case for the robot.